francolutzen/windows-learning-log/04-Performance/startup-optimization-based-on-user-needs.md

 - Demonstrate how a standard Windows system with defaults settings and commonly used applications can experience performance slowdowns due to excessive startup programs and unnecesary background processes

-- Analyze the impact of startup applications on system performance and compare basic optimizations strategies tailored to different user needs.
+- Analyze the impact of startup applications on system performance and compare basic optimizations strategies

 ## Test Environment